CPK Insurance

 Include your job types, payroll, employee count, vehicle use, subcontractor exposure, and any contract language that asks for proof of general liability coverage, completed operations coverage, or higher coverage limits.

 If your business has 1 or more employees, Utah requires workers' compensation.
-Sole proprietors, partners, and LLC members are listed as exemptions in the state data, so your structure matters.
+Sole proprietors, partners, and LLC members are listed as exemptions, so your structure matters.

 Municipal construction contracts, commercial leases, and project-specific insurance requirements can affect the limits, endorsements, and certificate wording you need before work starts.